 What does this mean in practice?
 For the upper bound in Section \ref{SecUpperbound}, it suffices to find a suitable trial state by the variational principle \eqref{vari}.
-Successful trial states for dilute bosons in 2D and 3D are close to a pure condensate, but in 1D the state will have to be close to the free Fermi ground state obtained in the limit $\rho|a|\to0$.
-Here, we can rely on Girardeau's solution \cite{girardeau1960relationship} of the $c/\rho\to\infty$ case of the Lieb--Liniger model.
-In this limit, the bosons are impenetrable, since the delta function in \eqref{LLmodel} enforces a zero boundary condition whenever two bosons meet.
+Good trial states for dilute bosons in 2D and 3D are close to a pure condensate, but in 1D the state will have to be close to the free Fermi ground state obtained in the limit $\rho|a|\to0$.
+To achieve this, we can rely on Girardeau's solution \cite{girardeau1960relationship} of the $c/\rho\to\infty$ limit of the Lieb--Liniger model.
+In that case, the delta function in \eqref{LLmodel} enforces a zero boundary condition whenever two bosons meet, so the bosons are impenetrable.
 The wave function is then found by minimizing the kinetic energy subject to this boundary condition.
 If we only consider the sector $0\leq x_1\leq\dots\leq x_N\leq L$ (which suffices by symmetry), this is exactly the free Fermi problem.
 For periodic boundary conditions on the interval $[0,L]$, the (unnormalized) free Fermi ground state is\footnote{This expression can be found by creating a Slater determinant of momentum eigenstates, and noting this is a Vandermonde determinant.
 See Section \ref{secfreefermi} for the calculation for Dirichlet boundary conditions.}

-Of course, the ground state for impenetrable bosons should be symmetric rather than antisymmetric, and to correctly extend it beyond $0\leq x_1\leq\dots\leq x_N\leq L$ we need to remove the signs,
+Of course, the ground state for impenetrable bosons should be symmetric rather than antisymmetric, and to correctly extend it beyond $0\leq x_1\leq\dots\leq x_N\leq L$, we need to remove the signs,

 This is Girardeau's ground state for impenetrable bosons, and it still produces the free Fermi kinetic energy $N\pi^2/3\rho^2$ in the thermodynamic limit.\footnote{The wave functions $\Psi^{\text{per}}_F$ and $|\Psi^{\text{per}}_F|$ have the same energy and that is all we will need in this paper.
-However, their momentum distributions are very different.
-This is discussed further in Section \ref{SecOpenproblems}. }
+However, their momentum distributions are very different, which is discussed further in Section \ref{SecOpenproblems}. }